ICTU/sonar/README.md

       - SONAR_CE_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam
       - SONAR_SEARCH_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam

-> Note: The sonar start script waits for the database to be available only when using PostgreSQL.
+> Note: The Sonar start script waits for the database to become available (only when using PostgreSQL).
+DB_START_TIMEOUT (default: 60 seconds) defines how long the script will wait for the database to become available before exiting.
+Similarly SONAR_START_TIMEOUT (default: 600 seconds) defines how long the script should wait for Sonar to start up.

 > Note: The docker images are built automatically with circleci and pushed to docker hub when a tag is created.